 October 1982.
 Counter-military recruitment, Rutgers-Newark Law School.

-September 1985.
-Hired as public defender at The Legal Aid Society in Brooklyn.
+September 1985-Present.
+Public defender at the NYC Legal Aid Society in Brooklyn.

 1985-1986.
 South Africa anti-apartheid divestment.